 Office of Early Learning

-Tammy Proctor is the Group Leader for the Office of Early Learning in the Office of Elementary and Secondary Education at the U.S. Department of Education.
-This office is responsible for the Race to the Top- Early Learning Challenge program, Early Reading First, Early Childhood Educator Professional Development, and the Even Start State and Tribal programs.
+Tammy Proctor is the Acting Director for the Office o Early Learning in the Office of Elementary and Secondary Education at the U.S. Department of Education.
+This office is responsible for the Race to the Top- Early Learning Challenge program and the Preschool Development Grants program.
 Prior to her current position she provided oversight and monitoring at the Federal level for the Individuals with Disabilities Education Act (IDEA), Parts B and C in the Office of Special Education Programs at the Department of Education.
 Her career portfolio includes more than 20 years of early childhood education experience in State and Local programs.
 She worked as the Director of Disabilities Services in the District of Columbia’s Public School Head Start Program; Supervisor of Early Childhood Programs in the Prince Georges County Public School System in Maryland and the Child Find/Public Awareness Coordinator for the Infants and Toddlers with Disabilities Program in the District of Columbia’s Early Care and Education Administration.
 Tammy holds a Master’s degree in Early Childhood Education Administration.

 Sheila has more than 20 years of dedicated service in the federal government.
 She currently serves as a Program Assistant/Webmaster at the U.S. Department of Education, Office of Elementary and Secondary Education (OESE), Office of Early Learning (OEL) in Washington, D.C.
 Sheila also worked in the Department of Education’s Office of Chief Financial Office (OCFO), Indirect Cost/Audit Resolutions, and in the Office of Educational Research and Improvement, Deputy Assistant Secretary’s Office.
 In this office, Sheila worked directly for the Speech Writer.
 Sheila left the Department to work in the private sector for the National Safe Kids Campaign where she worked closely with the Public Policy Director, Congress, and the Police and Fire Departments.